HewlettPackard/Docker-SimpliVity/ops/README.md

 ## Create a VM template

-The very first step to our automated solution will be the creation of a VM Template that will be the base of all your nodes.
-In order to create a VM Template we will first create a Virtual Machine where the OS will be installed and then the Virtual Machine will be converted to a VM Template.
-Since the goal of the automation is get rid of as many repetitive tasks as possible, the VM Template will be created as lean as possible, so any additional software installs and/or system configuration will be done later by Ansible.
+The first step of the automated solution is the creation of a VM Template that you will use as the base for all your nodes.
+In order to create a VM Template you will first create a Virtual Machine with the OS installed and then convert the Virtual Machine to a VM Template.
+Since the goal of automation is to remove as many repetitive tasks as possible, the VM Template is created as lean as possible, with any additional software installs and/or system configuration performed subsequently using Ansible.

-It would be possible to automate the creation the template.
+It would be possible to automate the creation of the template.
 However, as this is a one-off task, it is appropriate to do it manually.
 The steps to create a VM template manually are described below.

 1. Log in to vCenter and create a new Virtual Machine.
 In the dialog box, shown in Figure 2, select `Typical` and press `Next`.
 ![Create New Virtual Machine][createnewvm]